awong234/awsite/content/posts/2024-03-25-on-ownership.md

 Abstractly, ownership is not much more than that which an entity can reasonably defend from possession by others.
 If someone has taken a resource you own, you don't own it any longer until you can exert a force to repossess the resource.
-If you really cared, you could just go retake the resource and do a better job defending it next time.
-It goes without saying that today, social contracts and the entity of Government with its laws and law enforcement are the potential force by which most people passively defend their resources.
+If you really cared, you could go retake the resource and do a better job defending it next time.
+It goes without saying that today, social contracts and the entity of Government with its laws and law-enforcement are the potential force by which most people passively defend their resources.

 I suppose this sytem works well enough and is easy to comprehend, although other